SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 Day to Day safeguarding: Collection at the end of the school day

-Children in Reception, Year 1 and Year 2 must be collected from their classroom doors by a known adult.
+Children in Reception, Year 1, Year 2 and Year 3 must be collected from their classroom doors or the playground by a known adult.
 We ask you to please make the class teacher aware if there will be a different adult than usual collecting your child.
 We will not release a child to an adult we have not been made aware of.
 Children attending after school club will gather and register in the school hall.
 The youngest children will be escorted to the hall for after school club by class based staff.

-Children in Year 5 and 6 will be dismissed from their classrooms.
+Children in Years 4, 5 and 6 will be dismissed from their classrooms.
 They can be met from the gate with written permission.
 They may also make their own way home, with written permission from parents.
 Without this, we will not dismiss children from school at the end of the day and will contact parents.
+Click here to complete the permission form.

 After School Procedure for Uncollected Children/children missing